JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/learning-intellij-idea/testing-code/index.md

 ---
 type: TutorialStep
-date: 2021-24-08
+date: 2023-02-03
-title: Packaging the Application
+title: Testing code
 technologies: []
 topics: []
 author: hs
-subtitle: We can package the application into a Java ARchive file (JAR).
+subtitle: Testing is an important part of the development workflow, irrespective of where you do it in the process.
 thumbnail: ./thumbnail.png
 longVideo:
   poster: ./poster_long.png